bmk10/calculus_boss/README.md

 If the destination directory already exists (e.g. the script is run twice in a row with the same equation file for input) the directory and all its contents are deleted and a new directory created.

 Sometimes, WolframAlpha will time out on a query, and so no images will be downloaded for the problem.
-This currently happens silently, so be sure to check that all of the problems are there in the output PDF.
+This sometimes happens silently, so be sure to check that all of the problems are there in the output PDF.

-## Warning

-This program comes with no guarantee of the correctness of the output!
-Please check your problems!